Millionarc/Instinct-Analytics/README.md

 # Instinct-Analytics

-# GO TO RELEASES FOR DOWNLOAD WHEN USING DEMO

 For LabLab.ai Llama 3 hackathon.
 Solo 2 day project that I plan on turning into a startup.

 Please message/mention me on discord @millionarc.sol once reviewed/judged as I am running the Llama server locally on my PC.